Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Main results for PDE models

 \subsection{Numerical illustration}

-We illustrate here our theory by numerical experiments for non-Abelian $X$-ray transforms, following the implementation detailed in Section 4 of \cite{MNP19} with $\mathfrak {so}(3)$ replaced by the (isomorphic) $\mathfrak{su}(2)$.
+We illustrate our theory by numerical experiments for non-Abelian $X$-ray transforms, following the implementation detailed in Section 4 of \cite{MNP19} with $\mathfrak {so}(3)$ replaced by the (isomorphic) $\mathfrak{su}(2)$.
 We fix the Euclidean metric on the unit disk, and represent the disk as an unstructured mesh with 886 vertices.
-We choose an $\mathfrak{su}(2)$-valued matrix field $\Phi = a\ \sigma_1 + b\ \sigma_2 + c\ \sigma_3$ as in \cite{MNP19} with $\sigma_1, \sigma_2,\sigma_3$ the three Pauli basis matrices, and $a,b,c$ three scalar components characterised by their values at the 886 vertices, see Fig. \ref{fig:functions}.
+We choose an $\mathfrak{su}(2)$-valued matrix field $\Phi = a\ \sigma_1 + b\ \sigma_2 + c\ \sigma_3$ as in \cite{MNP19} with $\sigma_1, \sigma_2,\sigma_3$ the Pauli basis matrices, and $a,b,c$ smooth scalar components characterised by their values at the 886 vertices, see Fig. \ref{fig:functions}.

 For $N=600$, then $N=1000$, we compute $C_\Phi$ over $N$ geodesics drawn at random, whose entries are then corrupted by additive noise with $\sigma = 0.1$.
-The prior is set to be of Mat\'ern type with parameters $\nu=3$ and $\ell=0.2$.
+The prior is set to be of Mat\'ern type with parameters $\alpha=3$ (and length-scale parameter $\ell=0.2$, see \cite{MNP19} for full details).

 The preconditioned Crank-Nicolson (pCN) algorithm is then used to compute $N_s = 10^5$ iterations of a Markov chain $\{\Phi_n\}_{n\le N_s}$ targeting the posterior distribution of $\Phi|D_N$, cf.~Sec.4, \cite{MNP19}.
 As the purpose here is to explore and display the main features of the posterior, the initial condition is chosen as the ground truth $\Phi$, which shortens the burn-in phase.
 The sequence $\{\Phi_n\}_{n=1000}^{N_s}$ represents a family of posterior draws.